Mustafa Akgül

-Mustafa Akgül (10 May 1948 - 13 December 2017) was a Turkish computer scientist who was the key figure of the acceptance of the Internet in Turkey.
+Mustafa Akgül (10 May 1948 – 13 December 2017) was a Turkish computer scientist who was the key figure of the acceptance of the Internet in Turkey.
 In 1987, he moved to Bilkent University, where he remained until his death.
-He died on 13 December 2017 in the hospital where he had been receiving treatment for a long time.

-He went to the University of Waterloo, Canada and got his PhD in Combinatorics and Optimisation.

-He started with the motto of "Internet is life".
-He had many different ways to reach people in academia, in social media, and ordinary people at the street.
-The main problem, initially, was to raise public awareness of the Internet in Turkey.
+He went to the University of Waterloo, Canada and got his PhD in combinatorics and optimisation.
+In Turkey, he started with the motto of "Internet is life".
+He had many ways to reach people in academia, in social media, and ordinary people at the street.
+His goal, initially, was to raise public awareness of the Internet in Turkey.